 Living with FH

-- Checking for high cholesterol, which should start in early childhood for anyone at risk to have FH (as young as age 2)
+• Checking you for high cholesterol, which should start in early childhood for anyone at risk to have FH (as young as age 2).

-- Control of other risk factors for heart diseases like high blood pressure and diabetes
+• Managing other risk factors for heart diseases like high blood pressure and diabetes.

-- Healthy habits, such as a heart-healthy diet, regular exercise, weight control and not smoking
+• Healthy lifestyle changes, such as eating a heart-healthy diet, getting regular exercise, managing your weight and not smoking.

 What does this mean for my family?

-Family members related by blood may have the same genetic change.
-Your children and siblings have a 50 percent chance to have the same genetic change.
+Your blood-related family members may have the same genetic change.
+In fact, your children and siblings have a 50 percent chance to have the same genetic change.
 Distant relatives may also be at risk.
-Genetic testing can be done for the specific gene change identified and results can be used to guide care.

 - Rosuvastatin (Crestor)